LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [An Inside Look at a Flat Organization That Serves Millions](http://firstround.com/review/An-Inside-Look-at-a-Flat-Organization-That-Serves-Millions/) - by First Round Capital.
 Takeaway: When you boil it down, management is really about two things—trust and clarity.
 "Keeping a company flat is all about finding creative ways to achieve trust and clarity without the bureaucracy."

-- [Introverts Think They Won’t like Being Leaders but They Are Capable](https://theconversation.com/introverts-think-they-wont-like-being-leaders-but-they-are-capable-84371) - by Peter O'Connor and Andrew Spark.
+- [Introverts Think They Won’t Like Being Leaders but They Are Capable](https://theconversation.com/introverts-think-they-wont-like-being-leaders-but-they-are-capable-84371) - by Peter O'Connor and Andrew Spark.
 Takeaway: Introverted characteristics are prevalent in servant leaders.
 The challenge is to help introverts to be more confident about their leadership potential.

 - [The First 90 Days: Critical Success Strategies for New Leaders at All Levels](https://www.amazon.com/First-90-Days-Critical-Strategies/dp/1591391105) (book) - by Michael Watkins.
 Covers the essentials of transitioning into a leadership role, from making allies to avoiding common mistakes.